tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 558. Scotland:-  the headquaters of the London police force.

 559. Flying Squad:-  a group of police or soldiers ready to move into action quickly.

+### 5-Feb-21
+560. Levitation:-  floating in the air without any support.